In 1860, Simpson College was founded by members of the Iowa United Methodist Church.

 Simpson College has been fully accredited by the Higher Learning Commission and a member of the North Central Association since 1913.

 Indianola, Iowa, a community of 13,000 people located 12 miles south of Des Moines, which is Iowa’s thriving capital city.
 Simpson also has campuses in West Des Moines and Ankeny.

-Seventy-five acres comprise Simpson’s main campus in Indianola with 34 major buildings, including: College Hall, Wallace Hall, Mary Berry Hall, George Washington Carver Science Center, Dunn Library, Brenton Student Center, Smith Memorial Chapel, Blank Performing Arts Center, Cowles Center, Amy Robertson Music Center and Henry H. and Thomas H. McNeill Hall.
+Seventy-five acres comprise Simpson’s main campus in Indianola with 34 major buildings, including: College Hall, Wallace Hall, Mary Berry Hall, George Washington Carver Science Center, Dunn Library, Kent Campus Center, Smith Memorial Chapel, Blank Performing Arts Center, Cowles Center, Amy Robertson Music Center and Henry H. and Thomas H. McNeill Hall.

 Simpson College is a United Methodist related, independent, undergraduate, coeducational, liberal-arts college.